Aramindcode/alx-system_engineering-devops/README.md

+#!/bin/bash
-This is for the Bash task
+This for the new Repo